However You Take It, A Bourbon Tour

 Town Branch Distillery

 Alltech's new $9.2 million distillery is right downtown, steps away from Rupp Arena and the Lexington Center.
 It is the first distillery to be built in Lexington in nearly 100 years.
 This new Kentucky Bourbon is called Town Branch.
 The distillery is on the campus of Alltech's Lexington Brewing and Distilling Company.
 Tours also include a peek at the brewery that produces Kentucky Ale and Kentucky Bourbon Barrel Ale.
-Tours cost $7.
-Open Monday through Saturday 10 a.m. to 4 p.m. and Saturdays noon to 4 p.m.
+Tours cost $7 and you'll have a chance to sample four of the eight products produced on site.
+Visitor Center open Monday through Saturday 10 a.m. to 5 p.m. and Sundays noon to 5 p.m.
+Tours are on the hour with the last tour at 4 p.m.
 Call (859) 255-2337.

 A Shot or Two of History